BVNetwork/InstantArticlesForEpiserver/README.md

 Tool for making Episerver pages avalible as Instant Articles on Facebook from your Episerver CMS or Episerver Commerce site.

 ## Features ##
- * Creates an RSS feed that Facebook can consume making your Episerver pages avalible as Instant Articles in the Facebook mobile app.
+ * Creates an RSS feed that Facebook can consume making your Episerver pages avalible as Instant Articles on Facebook.

 ## Installation ##
 The installation is done through Visual Studio installing the nuget created from this project.